techbrett/OfficeDocs-SkypeForBusiness/Teams/teams-app-setup-policies.md

 > [!TIP]
 > For the frontline workers in your organization, we recommend using the tailored frontline app experience.
 This feature pins the most relevant apps in Teams for users who have an [F license](https://www.microsoft.com/en-us/microsoft-365/enterprise/frontline).
 To learn more, see [Tailor Teams apps for your frontline workers](/microsoft-365/frontline/pin-teams-apps-based-on-license?bc=%2fmicrosoftteams%2fbreadcrumb%2ftoc.json&toc=%2fmicrosoftteams%2ftoc.json).

+### Manage pinning Copilot app

+For users with a Microsoft 365 Copilot license, Copilot app is pinned by default, even though it isn't listed in the policy.
+You can add it to the policy to manage its order, but it remains pinned even if you remove it from the policy.

+For users without a Microsoft 365 Copilot license, pinning Copilot app through app setup policies behaves in the same way as other apps, as described under [Pin apps](#pin-apps).
+You can also pin Copilot through Microsoft 365 admin center.
+For more information, see [How to pin Copilot Chat in the Microsoft 365 Copilot app, Microsoft Teams, and Outlook](/copilot/manage#how-to-pin--chat-in-the-microsoft-365--app-microsoft-teams-and-outlook).

+If you pin Copilot only in Microsoft 365 admin center, the app is pinned in a default location.
+If you pin Copilot in both Microsoft 365 admin center and Teams admin center, Teams pins the app according to the app setup policy for the assigned users.

 ## Install apps to Teams client of your users

 If your organization uses app centric management functionality, then [use Manage apps page to install apps for users](install-teams-apps.md).
 Otherwise, continue to preinstall apps using app setup policies.